SpadaSchiavonesca/Elastic-SIEM-Lab/README.md

 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Elastic Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Network analysis via nmap by using Kali Linux Virtual Box (VM) for capturing network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps